ecoberley/The-Refs-Interface/README.md

 ## How to download
 Click **clone or download** in the top-right hand corner and download as ZIP.
-The only files you technically need are in the RefsInterfaceVx.x folder (this includes the spreadsheet for the weapons list, so you can add weapons to it if you'd like).
+The only files you technically need are in the RefsInterface folder (this includes the spreadsheet for the weapons list, so you can add weapons to it if you'd like).
 However, I've included the source code if you're familiar with Python and would like to change anything and compile your own executable.